Knowledge Hub

 • Angels will expect your company to grow quickly and can put pressure on you to achieve results, fast

 While some angels are prepared to give advice and support to your business, this isn’t guaranteed.
-Alternatively, an angel might want more control over the way you handle your business than you’re comfortable with
+Alternatively, an angel might want more control over the way you handle your business than you’re comfortable with.

-What do angel investors look for?
+What do angel investors look for when investing in startups and founders?

 One question is permanently lodged in the minds of angel investors: will I see my money again?
 From this single query springs dozens of smaller ones, from the makeup of your team, to the speed of business growth.